Why This Recipe Works

 - Toasted sugar reduces sweetness while adding complexity.

-- Stirring and scraping prevents the milk solids from over-cooking.
+- Stirring and scraping prevent the milk solids from over-cooking.

 - Avoiding acidic ingredients will prevent the milk from curdling.